bascht/dokku/docs/community/plugins.md

 ## Official Plugins (Beta)

-The following plugins are available and provided by dokku maintainers.
+The following plugins are available and provided by Dokku maintainers.
 Where noted, these plugins should be considered beta software and may not have been used as thoroughly as community plugins.
 Please file issues against their respective issue trackers.

 | Plugin                                                                                            | Author                | Compatibility         |
 | ------------------------------------------------------------------------------------------------- | --------------------- | --------------------- |